-Through a social and emotional learning (SEL) program, this project will help 1,200 indigenous girls in Chiapas during the pandemic, to strengthen their abilities and take care of their emotions in order to prevent gender violence and school drop-out during the pandemic.
-We are working with small groups in outdoor spaces to provide emotional support to girls, organize workshops to avoid school dropout, sports and artistic activities and create radio spots in indigenous languages to prevent COVID
+Through a social and emotional learning (SEL) program, this project will help 1,200 indigenous girls in Chiapas to strengthen their abilities and take care of their emotions in order to prevent gender violence and school drop-out.
+We are working with small groups in outdoor spaces to provide emotional support to girls, organising workshops, sports and artistic activities and making radio spots in indigenous languages to prevent gender violence.

-For 10 years we have strengthened social and emotional learning (SEL) of indigenous youth with a focus on human rights, gender equality and interculturality.
-During the pandemic we are working in small groups to provide emotional support to girls, strengthen SEL workshops to prevent dropouts, as well as sports and artistic activities virtual workshops in SEL program for teachers, and radio spots in mother tongues with scientific information to prevent COVID19, and gender violence.
+For 12 years 45,000 adolescents have taken part in our formative, artistic and leadership activities.
+We have strengthened their social and emotional learning with a focus on human rights, gender equality and interculturality.
+During the COVID-19 pandemic we have been working in small groups to provide emotional support to indigenous girls, strength SEL workshops as well as sports and artistic activities and create radio spots in indigenous languages to prevent gender violence.

-The project will educate 1200 children to improve their SEL, continue studying and strengthen their resilience.
-In the long run we will accompany girls until they complete high school.
-Girls will learn to communicate their needs, detect gender violence and seek help very early.
-Girls will also improve their artistic skills and create radiophonic spot in native languages, with scientific information about COVID 19.
-These messages will help communities to improve preventive care.
+The project aims to strength 1,200 indigenous girls with social and emotional learning and resilience.
+In the long run we will accompany these girls until they complete high school.
+Girls will learn to communicate their needs, detect gender violence and seek help in a daily basis.
+Indigenous girls will also improve their artistic skills and create radiophonic spots in indigenous languages.
+These messages will help communities to prevent gender violence.

 This project has provided additional documentation in a PDF file (projdoc.pdf).